devopsdays/devopsdays-web/content/events/2016-newzealand/program.md

         <time>10:45-11:20</time>
       </div>
       <div class = "col-md-6 box">
-        <a href="/events/2016-newzealand/program/troy-cornwall">Troy Cornwall</a> &amp; <a href="/events/2016-newzealand/program/alex-corkin">Alex Corkin</a> - Health is hard: A story about making healthcare less hard, and faster!
+        <a href="/events/2016-newzealand/program/troy-cornwall">Troy Cornwall (Healthlink NZ)</a> &amp; <a href="/events/2016-newzealand/program/alex-corkin">Alex Corkin (Healthlink NZ)</a> - Health is hard: A story about making healthcare less hard, and faster!
       </div>
     </div> <!-- end timeslot div -->
     <!-- this div is repeated for each timeslot -->